Teebusch/park-vis/README.md

   + **checkin_nr:** order of the check-ins for each visitor (1st check-in, 2nd check-in..., nth check-in)
-  + **movement_nr:** order of the movements for each visitor (moving between 1st and 2nd check-in, between 2nd and 3rd check-in,..., between nth and n+1th check-in
+  + **movement_nr:** order of the movements for each visitor (moving between 1st and 2nd check-in, between 2nd and 3rd check-in,..., between n-1th and nth check-in